tianyic/only_train_once_personal_footprint/README.md

 - Please check our supported [operators](./only_train_once/operation/operators_dict.py) list if meeting some errors.

 - The effectiveness (ultimate compression ratio and model performance) relies on the proper usage of DHSPG optimizer.
-Please go through our [tutorals](./tutorials/) (will be kept updated).
+Please go through our [tutorials](./tutorials/) for setup (will be kept updated).

 ## To do list